AngelicTech/PaigeCMS/README.md

 The database tables/fields are encrypted, where necessary, on the fly by utilizing UniDAC's encryption capabilities.

-The backend administration utilities are designed as desktop applications to help minimize security risks / unauthorized logins.
+The backend administration utilities are designed as desktop / mobile applications to help minimize security risks / unauthorized logins.
 It will be possible to run them as web applications utilizing virtualization technologies.